Kevin-Prince Boateng on racist chanting: I'd walk off again

-Boateng's AC Milan side walked out of a friendly after he was subjected to racist chants by fans of Italian lower division club Pro Patria.
+Boateng's AC Milan side after he was subjected to racist chants by fans of Italian lower division club Pro Patria.

 In an interview with CNN, Boateng, 25, said: "I don't care what game it is - a friendly, Italian league or Champions League match - I would walk off again."

 Milan owner Silvio Berlusconi praised Boateng for his stand against racism.

 Berlusconi, the former Italian prime minister, had earlier stated that Milan would take the same stance in any other game, including European matches.